yyogue/employee-management-system/BackEnd/README.md

 - **React.js:** A JavaScript library for building user interfaces.
 It will be used for creating a dynamic and interactive frontend.
 - **React Native:** A framework for building mobile applications using React.
 It will be used to extend the project to mobile platforms.

-## Acknowledgments

-I would like to express my gratitude to the community and resources that have helped me learn and build this project.
-It's my current most proud accomplishment in my learning journey, and I look forward to the future development of this blog platform.

----